-The Adepoy Full Face Snorkel Mask comes with an innovative design that has the breathing chamber separate.
+The Adepoy Full Face Snorkel Mask comes with one of the best innovating designs compares to like masks, that has the breathing chamber separate.
 Thus, allowing you to have a clear 180-degree vision without fogging.
 The mask allows you to breathe through mouth and nose for hours comfortably.

-You can enjoy snorkeling for hours without having breathing problems.
+You can enjoy snorkeling for hours without having breathing problems with the great gear that comes with this mask.
 It comes with a dry snorkel to keep the water out.
 The building material is non-toxic high-quality polycarbonate and medical-grade silicone.
 Also, the Adepoy mask is easy to use and for a modest price.